Anjaleee1234/CRUD-TASK/README.md

 # CRUD-TASK

 #CRUD Operations with JavaScript and React

 #Overview
-This project demonstrates CRUD (Create, Read, Update, Delete) operations using JavaScript and React.
+This project demonstrates CRUD (Create, Read, Update, Delete) operations using JavaScript,React and MockAPI.
 It provides a simple and intuitive interface for managing data, and is designed to showcase the fundamental concepts of building interactive web applications with React.

 #Features
 Create: Add new items to the list.